Of Grief & Granny

 Why sports?
 Why now?

-Yes, you read that right—sports injury…Think our five-foot granny likes to lose?
+You read that right—sports injury.
+Think our five-foot granny likes to lose?
 Think again.
-Supposedly, Dot Dot was just babysitting.
-Somehow, even that got competitive, and the little old lady just couldn’t stand to let the boy of ten win the big ping-pong game.
+Supposedly Dot Dot was just babysitting.
+Somehow even that got competitive, and the little ole lady couldn’t stand to let the boy of ten win the big ping-pong game.
 So she lunges too far, too fast.

 Image: Walnut Grove.
 Carl Fox.